All

 Oscar Bachelder

-scar Bachelder was the son of Calvin Bachelder and a third generation pottery.
+Oscar Bachelder was the son of Calvin Bachelder and a third generation potter.
 He learned potting skills at an early...

 Portage – Conant Street Pottery 1861 – 1863